annaycc24/2020Fall_projects/README.md

 # Conclusion
-Our outcome supports hypothesis 1 and hypothesis 3.
-The global flu cases decreases because people are more likely to wear masks during pandemic.
-Moreover, the peak of the flu would delay because people are wearing masks.
+Our outcome supports hypothesis 1 and has strong evidence for hypothesis 3.
+The global flu cases decrease because people are more likely to wear masks during the pandemic.
+Moreover, the peak of the flu would delay because people wear masks.

-However, our result does not support our hypothesis, countries where COVID-19 cases are decreasing supposed to increase flu cases because people are optimistic with the pandemic and tend to not wear masks.
+However, our result does not support our hypothesis 2.
+What we expected is that the countries with only a few new cases each day would have an increase of flu cases because people are optimistic about the pandemic and tend to not wear masks.
 From our research, the flu cases in China didn't increase even the pandemic is abating.
-It might be people are more aware of the situation and remain wearing mask even the pandemic isn't serious now.
+It might be people are more aware of the situation and remain wearing masks even the pandemic isn't serious now.